Transition-Insight-DAO/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 2 The Social Contract.md

 Particularly troubling is that these circumstances accompany a widening disparity in outcomes for people in western society as wealth, income inequality and the so-called diseases of civilization (cancer, heart disease, diabetes, chronic stress) leave increasingly large numbers of people fearful and panicked at the prospect of very real *scarcity* (malnutrition and illness) for the first time since the Great Depression.

 What we have then is a polarized escalation of animus both among increasingly static middle class and the poorest.
 Meanwhile those comfortably ensconced in positions of authority perceiving rising volatility and civil unrest ramp up their perimeter, surveillance and security apparatus.
 Each segment of society anticipating and pre-emptively *reacting* to animus from another propels an escalating cycle of chaos.

-All the while of course we sense the world coming apart because our administrative classes appear increasingly spontaneous in their generation of policy responses.
-If they are market focused their only objective is revenue and the current quarter.
-As well, more to the point, rather than guide our collective towards creative pursuits to resolve our long-lasted 'productivity conundrum' they are instead mired in a competitive race to accumulate and express opulent consumption; then serving it up to the world as evidence of great ability and accomplishment.
+All the while of course we sense the world coming apart, noting with alacrity that our civil administrative classes appear increasingly spontaneous and haphazard in their 'policy responses'.
+Meanwhile their 'private sector' equivalents are in perpetual survival mode - their only objective now is the current quarter's revenue.
+All of them, rather than guide our collective towards creative pursuits to resolve our long-lasted 'productivity conundrum' mire themselves in a competitive race to accumulate and express opulent consumption; then serve it up to the world as evidence of great ability and accomplishment.
+It is money that helps is used to keep scores and to settle them

-**HERE**

-Meanwhile, having grown disenchanted real creative talent checks out.

- best and most creative check out to express themselves in the arising parallel system designed, with the self-enforcing discipline of transparency, to manifest providence.

 ## Providence

-and in my estimation is beginning to fail across vast number of us is when exhaustion sets in with materialistic ambitions of those who occupy high office, that is, those I referred in Part 1 as comprising Leviathan.

-t

-A *sense of scarcity* can arise from cognitive assessment — your mind calculating that resources, opportunities, or time are limited.
- It’s a **rational perception**, often tied to survival logic:

-- “There isn’t enough food / money / attention / status to go around.”
-- “If I don’t act now, I’ll lose out.”

-## Providence

 Once again the key idea in contracts, and of course this includes social contracts is they result in sum positive outcomes.

-**HERE** Reword and introduce the idea of Providence (hierarchy) One unspoken mythology of Western democracy is that of meritocracy: institutions, it is claimed, operate within a system (capitalism) that automatically elevates the most capable individuals, in a free marketplace of ideas rigorously examined by attentive citizens
+**HERE** Reword and introduce the idea of Providence (hierarchy) One unspoken and rather naive mythology of Western democracy is that of meritocracy: institutions, it is claimed, operate within a system (capitalism) that automatically elevates the most capable individuals, in a free marketplace of ideas rigorously examined by attentive citizens